Mohamed Salah is probably one of the best players in the world right now.

 And his first goal for the Blues came just a month or so later, in that rather memorable 6-0 thrashing of Arsenal – which was Arsene Wenger’s 1000th game in charge of the Gunners, no less – coming off the bench to slot home Chelsea’s sixth.

-Having played for Basel in the Champions League already, he was cup-tied for Chelsea for the remainder of their European campaign.
+Having played for Basel in the Champions League already, he was cup-tied for the remainder of the Blues’ European campaign.

-So with Mourinho preferring to play his full-strength line-up in the last 16 clash against Paris Saint-Germain, Salah got to make his first start for the side in early April against Stoke and was named man of the match for scoring and assisting in a 3-0 win.
+So with Mourinho famously preferring to play his full-strength line-up in a crunch last 16 clash against Paris Saint-Germain, Salah got to make his first start for the side in early April against Stoke and was named man of the match for scoring and assisting in a 3-0 win.

 Starts against Swansea, Sunderland and Cardiff followed, and was even in the starting line-up for Chelsea against Liverpool in that infamous 2-0 win.

-Chelsea were dominant in the following season, with Mourinho signing Cesc Fabregas and Diego Costa in the summer to help them storm to the title.
+Chelsea were dominant in the following season, with Mourinho signing Cesc Fabregas and Diego Costa in the summer of 2014 to help them storm to the title.

 But for Salah, it meant less opportunities to play and more time on the bench.